ucuapps/modelicagym/docs/fmu_integration_tutorial.md

 how to integrate your FMU with OpenAI Gym as an environment.

-Instructions are illustrated with an example of cart-pole environment simulated by FMU, that can be found in resources folder:
+Instructions are illustrated with an example of cart-pole environment simulated by FMU exported in co-simulation mode from JModelica.
+It can be found in resources folder:
-`resources/jmodelica/linux/Pendel_Komponenten_Pendulum.fmu`
+`resources/jmodelica/linux/ModelicaGym_CartPole_CS.fmu`

 ## Prerequisites